Stilic/LOVEFUNK/README.md

 # LOVEFUNK

-A fan port of Friday Night Funkin to LÖVE.
+A fan port of Friday Night Funkin' to LÖVE.